Melissa Smith, Ph.D.

 Charlotte Rest received her B.S. from the University of Illinois, Champaign/Urbana and her tutoring certification from The Kingsbury Center in Washington, D.C.
 She has 10 years tutoring experience focusing on middle school, high school, and adult students.
 Ms. Rest’s area of expertise is mathematics, including statistics and pre-calculus.
 She also tutors for school admission tests and executive functioning coaching.

 Candace Trostel received her M.S. degree in Mild to Moderate disabilities from Johns Hopkins University in 2010.
-She has worked as a tutor for TLC over the past 13 years she has been employed as a Special Education high school teacher with The Katherine Thomas School since 2004.
+She has worked as a tutor for TLC over the past 15 years, and she has been employed as a Special Education high school teacher with The Katherine Thomas School since 2004.
 Candace currently continues to work with high school students as well as younger students in reading comprehension in the content areas, decoding, grammar, spelling, and writing skills.
 In addition, she teaches time management, organizational and study skills.
+She has used Visualizing & Verbalizing, Wilson Reading System and Orton Gillingham to help her students in reading.
 Candace has worked with students with ADHD, high functioning autism, dyslexia, executive functioning difficulties, speech and language deficits, hearing impairments, visual impairments, learning disabilities, other health impairments, and intellectual disabilities.
 Her approach to working with students with special needs are to provide a very structured quiet environment with hands-on activities to engage students of all ages in the process of learning.